 The Center for Medicare & Medicaid Services (CMS) is a federal agency within the Department of Health and Human Services which manages and oversees the Medicare program for beneficiaries.
 Physicians are required to comply with numerous laws and regulations related to various aspects of their practice within the Medicare program.
-Below are key areas that address many of the regulatory guidance for practitioners and their staff.
+Below are key areas that address many of the regulatory areas for practitioners and their staff.

 Each year physicians have the opportunity to review and/or modify their contractual relationship within the Medicare program.
-It is important for health care providers to understand their options within the program so as to ensure proper reimbursement.
+It is important for health care providers to understand their options within the program to ensure proper reimbursement.

 There are three Medicare contractual options available for physicians: